lilianricaud/presentations/stigmergy-presentation-ncraft2017.md

-# Not only for insects
+# Humans also use stigmergy

 ---